epfl-ada/ada-2023-project-abracadabra/docs/index.md

 For the model with 9 topics we see that the most appearing topic in first position (the 4th) is also composed of words referring to edits and work done: “editor”, “contributor” and “tool” (2.4%, 1.4% and 1.3%).
 The second most appearing topic in first position (the 0th) is positive and also has work related words and edit theme references.

-Overall the prevalent topics across models all have references to the work done by the vottee as editors and their contributions.
-So we will in the next section explore more about the edits with a more direct source through our secondary dataset - see the resources tab.
+Overall the prevalent topics across models all have references to the work done by the votee as editors and their contributions.
+In the next section we will explore further about the edits with a more direct source through our secondary dataset - see the resources tab.

 --------------------------